 Marcus Kern is the co-founder and director of the Liskeard-based CFT Group, whose app Duesday aims to revolutionise the way people pay their bills.

-The company was incorporated in 2016 in Cornwall thanks to Invest in Cornwall and EU funding.
+The company was incorporated in 2016 in Cornwall thanks to Cornwall Trade and Investment and EU funding.
 Already, what started as a team of four has more than trebled in size.

 Mr Kern describes Duesday as ‘PayPal for the payment of recurrent bills’ – whether it’s council tax, water bills or gym memberships.